APIBrasil/dialogflow-myzap/Readme.md

 # 🦜Simple Bot Google DialogFlow and APIGratis
-_Essa é uma pequena demonstração de como criar um bot com DialogFlow utilizando o APIGratis ou MyZap Free or Premium_
+_This is a small demonstration of how to create a bot with DialogFlow using APIGratis or MyZap Free or Premium_

 ### Install the application